• Skip to primary navigation

 Any variety of dried noodles or pasta can be added directly to the pot and then cooked to al dente before serving.
 Use about a half cup to a cup of dried noodles.

-Fresh dumpling noodles take less than 10 minutes to make and are perfect for making turkey noodle soup.
+Fresh dumpling noodles take less than 10 minutes and are perfect for making turkey noodle soup.

 Turkey Soup With Rice

 Dried rice can be added directly to the soup as well.
-YOu can pick any combination of rice that you like, and some good choices are long-grain white rice, brown rice, or wild rice.
+You can pick any combination of rice you like, and some good choices are long-grain white rice, brown rice, or wild rice.

 Barley or bulgar is another good addition to make this turkey soup more hearty.